OggeroPaolo/Participium/Retrospective/Retrospective-3.md

 ### Macro statistics

 - Number of stories committed vs done :

+  Stories committed: 5 vs. Stories done: 5

 - Total points committed vs done :
 - Nr of hours planned vs spent (as a team) :

 **Remember**  a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing
+- Unit Tests passing: 220
 - Code review completed
 - Code present on VCS
-- End-to-End tests performed
+- End-to-End tests performed: 77

 > Please refine your DoD